Top Open WebUI Alternatives for Running LLMs Locally

 Msty is an intuitive, offline-first AI assistant designed to simplify local and online AI model interactions.
 Unlike other AI tools that require complex setups, Docker, or command-line expertise, Msty provides a streamlined, one-click installation with a user-friendly interface.

-It supports a wide range of models, and has lots of advanced features such as "knowledge stacks," split chats, and chat branching, and Deep Research Mode.
+It supports a wide range of models and has lots of advanced features such as "knowledge stacks," split chats, chat branching, and Deep Research Mode.

 Getting Started with Msty